abtion/guidelines/technical_practices/kick_off_meeting.md

   - Mails

-- Create and sign off on GDPR expectations (Simone)
+- Create and sign off on GDPR expectations (PM)
   - What data will we persist and how long?
   - How will data be exported or deleted?
   - SLA / Maintenance in the future